UK Food and Non-food Discounters market report

 We split the discount sector into two main segments: food and non-food.

-The food discounters are Aldi, Lidl and Netto (which ceased to exist in the UK, for the second time, in August 2016).
-The non-food discounters include those stores whose focus is on mixed goods, although for some, food can be one of their main product categories this is confined almost entirely to ambient groceries with little or no fresh, chilled or frozen products.
+The two national food discounters are Aldi and Lidl.
+There are also regional players such as Heron Foods and Netto (which ceased to exist in the UK, for the second time, in August 2016).
+The non-food discounters include those stores whose focus is on mixed goods, although for some, food can be one of their main product categories albeit confined almost entirely to ambient groceries with little or no fresh, chilled, or frozen products.
+Traditionally, the non-food discounter sector could be broken down into two further categories: fixed-price (poundshops) and multi-price.
+However, all national non-food discounters are now multi-price, albeit to varying degrees with a majority of products at Poundland still at the £1 price point.
+There do remain smaller regional fixed-price players, but this report is on those national players.

 What is a discounter?